Getting Disability Benefits for Cubital Tunnel Syndrome and Ulnar Nerve Entrapment

 Combination of Impairments

-If you have more than one medical condition, the SSA must consider their combined effect on your ability to work.
-For example, it is not uncommon for people with cubital tunnel syndrome to also suffer from type II diabetes.
-Here is how the SSA might decide a case for a claimant who suffers from both conditions.
+If you have more than one medical condition, Social Security must consider their combined effect on your ability to work.
+For example, it's not uncommon for someone with cubital tunnel syndrome to also suffer from type II diabetes.
+If you have additional limitations due to diabetes, you should include those in your claim.

-You can learn more by reading our article about how you can win your claim using a combination of impairments.
+Learn more about how you can win your claim using a combination of impairments.

-Does It Help My Claim if I am Older?
+Does It Help My Disability Claim if I'm Older?

-It can be much easier for you to get approved based on cubital tunnel syndrome or other ulnar nerve conditions if you are 50 years of age or older.
-This is because, if the SSA finds you can't do your old job, the agency will use the "grid rules" to determine whether it's practical for you to switch to another type of work.
-The grids are a series of tables that include the claimant's age, education level, RFC, the skill level of the claimant's past work, and whether any of the claimant's job skills can be transferred to a new position.
-For each combination of factors, the table states whether the claimant can't switch to other work (is disabled) or can't switch to other work (not disabled).
+It can be much easier for you to get approved for disability benefits based on cubital tunnel syndrome or other ulnar nerve conditions if you're 50 or older.
+That's because of Social Security's "grid rules."
+If the SSA finds you can't do your old job, the agency will use the grid rules to determine whether it's practical for you to switch to another type of work.

 To learn more, read our article on how to win your claim using the medical-vocational grid rules.